CREWdecisions/elicitr/.github/CODE_OF_CONDUCT.md

-# ELicitr Code of Conduct
+# elicitr Code of Conduct

 ## Our Pledge